MohamedMassaoudi-code/power_security_lib/README.md

 ## Installation

-Power Security Lib requires Python 3.7 or higher.
+InfraGuardian requires Python 3.7 or higher.
 You can install the library and its dependencies using `pip`:

 ```bash
 pip install .